NISH-Original/Eclipse_CPSC_427/README.md

 - Implemented a particle system using **instancing** to render many particles efficiently.
 - Supports simple parameters like velocity and lifetime for versatile effects.
 - Used for blood effects, the Boss enemy’s beam attack, and other visual effects.

-#### `[Advanced] Artificial Intelligence: Swarm Behaviour`
-- During the boss battle, the Boss spawns minions that move using separation, cohesion, alignment, and center-following rules.
-- Minions react dynamically, scattering or shifting when another minion dies.
-- Each minion updates its velocity based on nearby swarm members, creating natural group movement.

 ## Milestone 3